HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 	* GDAL
 	* HDF5
 	* CMAKE
-	* Git and and accout of it
+	* Git and an accout of it
 	* Libreries:
 	```bash
 	mpich